samueljmello/github-actions-exercises/11-Using-Actions.md

 4. Add & commit your changes, then push them up.
 5. Go to your repository, and view the Actions tab to see the execution.

-The result will be the same as before, but this time we've added the `clean` input to perform some additional clean tasks when cloning the repo (defined in the documentation)
+The result will be the same as before, but this time we've added the `clean` input to perform some additional clean tasks when cloning the repository (defined in the documentation)

 ## Step 3: Using `script-actions` to write quick actions for interaction with the GitHub API

 These exercises don't cover creating your own actions, but for the sake of understanding some of the underlying process and getting a bit more familiar with inputs, we will attempt to use the popular action `actions/github-script`.

-This utilizes Node.JS and [OctoKit](https://github.com/octokit) to execute the script you pass to it, much like you would in creating your own Action with Node.JS.
+This utilizes Node.js and [OctoKit](https://github.com/octokit) to execute the script you pass to it, much like you would in creating your own Action with Node.js.
 This simplifies the process by taking care of instantiating OctoKit and any additional set-up work involved.

 1. Modify the workflow file you just created: `.github/workflows/using-actions.yaml`
 2. Replace the contents with: